A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Introduction

 \section{Introduction}

 Investigating challenging problems at the forefront of science increasingly requires large amounts of data that can only be gathered through collaborations between several institutions.
 This naturally leads to heterogeneous data sets that are in fact the collation of related, but not identical, subsets of data that will necessarily differ in the details of how they are collected.
-Examples can be found in multi-centre clinical trials, in which protocols are applied in slightly different ways to different patient populations; population genetics, which studies the architecture of phenotypic traits across populations and their evolution; ecology and environmental sciences, which produce different patterns of measurement errors and limitations in different environments.
+Examples can be found in multi-centre clinical trials, in which protocols are applied in slightly different ways to different patient populations \cite{multicenter,spiegelhalter}; population genetics, which studies the architecture of phenotypic traits across populations and their evolution \cite{goddard2,reviewer,makowsky,campos}; ecology and environmental sciences, which produce different patterns of measurement errors and limitations in different environments \cite{kazakhstan,vitolo17,ecology}.
 A common goal in analysing these complex data is to construct a mechanistic model that elucidates the interplay between different elements under investigation, either as a step towards building a causal model or to perform accurate prediction from a purely probabilistic perspective.

-On the one hand, the task of efficiently modelling such related data sets can be tackled using hierarchical models \citep{gelman}, which make it possible to pool the information common to the different subsets of the data while correctly encoding the information that is specific to each subset.
-On the other hand, Bayesian networks \citep[BNs;][]{koller} provide a rigorous approach for both causal and predictive modelling by representing variables as nodes and probabilistic dependencies as arcs in a graph.
+The task of efficiently modelling such related data sets is usually tackled by hierarchical models \cite{gelman}, which pool the information common to the different subsets of the data while encoding the information that is specific to each subset.
+For instance multilevel regression models estimate the conditional distribution of the response variables in these cases.

+Bayesian networks (BNs) \cite{koller} provide a rigorous approach for modelling joint distributions, by representing variables as nodes and probabilistic dependencies as arcs in a graph.
+They can be used for both causal and predictive modelling.
 To the best of our knowledge, however, no method has been proposed in the literature to combine these two approaches to learn a single BN structure from a set of related data sets and get the best of both worlds.
-Available methods focus on learning an ensemble of BNs that have similar structures by penalising differences in their arc sets \citep{niculescu2007inductive, Oates2016}.
-Parameter learning from related data sets has been investigated in \cite{demichelis2006hierarchical} for Gaussian BNs and in \cite{malovini2012hierarchical} for discrete BNs.
-However, they only consider a naive Bayes structure and they initialise their hyperprior with maximum likelihood point estimates.